vuelidate/vuelidate/packages/docs/src/api/configuration.md

 * **Usage:**

-  Allow assigning a custom component registration name to forms.
+  Allow assigning a custom component registration name to a Vuelidate instance.
+This is used when a validation is registered in a parent validation form.